cybertec-postgresql/pgwatch/docs/tutorial/preparing_databases.md

-After the automatic rollout it's still generally recommended to remove the superuser privileges from the monitoring role, which now should have GRANT-s to all automatically created helper functions.
+After the automatic rollout it's still generally recommended to remove the superuser privileges from the monitoring role, which now should have GRANTs to all automatically created helper functions.
 Note though that all created helpers will not be immediately usable as some are for special purposes and need additional dependencies.